-Setting Up Your Yealink W60P Cordless Business Phone
+Setting Up Your Cordless Business Phone Featuring the Yealink W60P

-We have introduced a new piece of hardware to our line of digital office telephones.
+We have introduced a new piece of hardware to our line of digital business phones.
 This phone features high security, low power consumption and scalability to help your business grow.
-Features of this phone allow for the typical phone usage such as making and answering phone calls, redialing, muting, and call holding.
+Features of this phone allow for typical phone usage such as making and answering phone calls, redialing, muting, and call holding.
 But also has more advanced features such as custom forwarding, attended transfers, local and network conferencing, targeted do not disturb, anonymous call rejection, multicast paging, and more.

 If you have recently purchased this cordless phone from us, congratulations.
 This is an amazing piece of equipment.
 We want to make sure you are getting the most out of your purchase.
 Please review the following instructions on how to set up your new phone.